joshtlalonde/SYSC3303-G27/Iteration-1/README.md

 ## Josh
   - Wrote the get() Function within the Scheduler.
   - Wrote the file_to_user() within Floor
+  - Worked on ensuring the integration of Floor and Elevator into the Scheduler subsystem

 ## Sanskar
-  - Wrote the Elevator class
-  - Made the Readme file

 ## Jakob

 ## Sanya